 What is the difference between a default and a forfeit?

-A forfeit occurs when a team does not have enough members present at game time.
-If at least one member of a team is present, then the opposing team may decide to either win by forfeit or wait for the other players to show up.
-If the time (see the IM Sports Handbook) has passed before the minimum number of players arrives, then the game will be forfeited.
-The forfeiting team will receive a 0 sportsmanship rating, and lose by the forfeit score (see the rules of each sport).
+A forfeit occurs when a team does not have enough members present to start the game at game time.
+If at least on member of a team is present the opposing team may decide to wait for the other team to show up.
+If the time discussed in the rules has passed before the minimum number of players arrives, the game will be forfeited.
+By forfeiting the game, the team will receive a 0 sportsmanship rating, as well as, lose by the forfeit score found in the rules of each individual sport.

 I was ejected from an IM game, what should I do?